therealseanwallace/findPrimes/README.md

-A small script I wrote to find the nth prime.
+A small script I wrote in JS to find the nth prime.